 Location Intelligence (LI) is the insight gained from visualizing and analyzing geospatial data.
 Layering location-specific data such as demographics, traffic, environment, economics, and weather on a smart map or dashboard reveals unique insights.

 Location Intelligence is made possible by geographic information system (GIS) technology, which allows users to manage, visualize, and analyze geospatial data.
-LI software—such as GIS smart maps, apps, and dashboards—makes it easy to share location-based insights with executives and decision-makers.
+LI software—such as GIS smart maps, apps, and dashboards—makes sharing location-based insights with executives and decision-makers easy.
 Analysts and data scientists use sophisticated location technology as an essential business intelligence tool to combine and investigate all kinds of data.

 Examples of LI use cases include finding optimal locations in retail site selection, managing assets in real-time, supply chain optimization, and building or maintaining vital infrastructure.